Table of Contents

 Best Practices for Using Sass

-- Document Your Code: Add comments to explain variables, mixins, or complex logic.
+- Document Code: Add comments for clarity.

 Challenges of Using Sass

-- Store the color in a variable: $primary-color: #007bff;.
+- Store Colors: $primary-color: #007bff;.

 Conclusion